frandiox/vitedge/README.md

 - [ ] List of pages that should be prerrendered automatically after deployment
 - [x] Compatibility with Node runtime for other providers (Vercel/...)
 - [x] Detect imported files in HTML and push them with HTTP/2
+- [ ] Add a "preview" mode that runs SSR for local development (web worker?)
 - [ ] Sitemap utility (handler in `<root>/functions/sitemap.js`?)
 - [ ] React/Preact compatibility.